 Snow covered most of Britain today (Sunday 27 December) as temperatures dipped below freezing in many areas.

-Snow covered most of Britain today (Sunday 27 December) as temperatures dipped below freezing in many areas.
+Background: Snow covered most of Britain today (Sunday 27 December) as temperatures dipped below freezing in many areas.
 The south of England was the worst hit and more snow and cold winter weather is forecast for the next few days.

 Dorset, south-west England, was one of the worst hit areas.
 It was mid-afternoon before the roads were cleared.
 Stranded motorists abandoning their cars hampered the snow clearing teams by blocking the paths of snow-ploughs and gritting lorries.
 Regular police patrols will report on the condition.